 A very special Throwback Thursday of me and my beautiful wife Loreen who I married 32 years ago today.
 Her and I are pictured here with her family dog Sandy during our honeymoon at our cottages on Prairie Bee Lake.

-In some ways it has been a long ride raising our beautiful children and going…Continue
+In some ways it has been a long ride raising our beautiful children and going through our respective career changes; in another way, it seems like we're…Continue

 I wonder a lot about my own passion and read often about the joy and success that can come of pursuing your true passion.
 But, how do we know what that is?